This minor miracle shot entirely in Saudi Arabia by a female director is at its core a simple and subtle drama told with remarkable clarity.

 The director is Haifaa Al-Mansour.
 She delivers a simple and subtle drama, but one told with remarkable clarity.
-The story centers on a semi-rebellious schoolgirl who motivates herself to enter her school’s Koran recitation competition so that if she wins first prize she gets enough cash to buy a green bicycle she has been eyeing on.
+The story centres on a semi-rebellious schoolgirl who motivates herself to enter her school’s Koran recitation competition so that if she wins first prize she gets enough cash to buy a green bicycle she has been eyeing.

-Wadjda is told through the child’s eye – no dilution, no coloration, merely a curious observation.
-In some way we as viewers function as children, because very rarely we know how Saudi Arabia is like.
+Wadjda is told through the child’s eye – no dilution, no colouration, merely a curious observation.
+In some way, we as viewers function as children, because very rarely do we know what Saudi Arabia is like.
 We only think we know.
 For better or worse, it is no different than a country like Iran – closed, conservative and authoritarian.

 Because of restrictions placed on women in Saudi Arabia, director Haifaa Al-Mansour was not allowed to interact directly with her mostly male crew.